harbanery/be-blanja-marketplace-app/README.md

 ### Documentation

-Access the API documentation for the **Blanja** project, created by [Raihan Yusuf](https://github.com/harbanery).
+Access the API documentation for the **Blanja** project.
 Use this documentation to test endpoints and understand the structure and functionality of the available API`s in this project.

 [![Blanja API Postman Documentation](https://run.pstmn.io/button.svg)](https://documenter.getpostman.com/view/36623326/2sA3duEsiT#e0a6ecab-217d-4075-854e-93131d42d842)